adobe/aem-site-template-standard/theme/README.md

 ## Suported Node version(s)

 By default Cloud Manager will use Node 14 to execute the Front-End Pipeline.
-Versions 12 and 16 are also available for the pipeline and can be selected by using the `CM_CUSTOM_VAR_NODE_VERSION` environment variable.
+Versions 12 and 16 are also available for the pipeline and can be selected by using the `NODE_VERSION` [CM pipeline variable](https://experienceleague.adobe.com/docs/experience-manager-cloud-manager/content/getting-started/project-creation/build-environment.html?lang=en#pipeline-variables).

 ## Structure